-Wander around any major city in France and that chic elegant, luxury and upper class snobbery is at times over familiar.
-But look a little deeper and there is an altogether more flamboyant scene - one from the bloodline of liberal avant gardism - creatives who just enjoy being a little different.
+Wander around any major city in France and that chic elegant, luxury and upper-class snobbery is at times over-familiar.
+But look a little deeper and there is an altogether more flamboyant scene - one from the bloodline of liberal avant-gardism - creatives who just enjoy being a little different.
 This is where Maison Kitsuné comes to the table.
-Their collections are quite simply cool as fuck, and the fact that they have their own Café/Bar at the Louvre, and highly successful record label just reinforces the fact.
+Their collections are quite simply cool, and the fact that they have their own Café/Bar at the Louvre, and highly successful record label just reinforces the fact.

-The creations that come from Lemaire are often a nostalgic look at one of France’s most creative periods, the 50s and 60s, when the city was was the world’s cultural centre - pulling in creatives from all over the world - much like Berlin now.
-Their jackets are a picture of understated luxury - loosely tailored, highly sought-after and inspired addition to any wardrobe.
+The creations that come from Lemaire are often a nostalgic look at one of France’s most creative periods, the 50s and 60s when the city was the world’s cultural centre - pulling in creatives from all over the world - much like Berlin now.
+Their jackets are a picture of understated luxury - loosely tailored and highly sought-after - and will be an inspired addition to any wardrobe.

 Sandro started as a small shop in the luxury Parisian sector of Marais in 1984.
 Although more closely associated with women's fashion, the brand has recently moved into menswear, and created classic looking pieces with more daring cuts for a modern silhouette.
 Their shirt designs certainly stand out within their collections, which are exquisitely tailored with vintage 60s prints.

-Ami means friend in French, and is also an abbreviation of designer Alexandre Mattiussi.
+Ami means friend in French and is also an abbreviation of designer Alexandre Mattiussi.
 Coincidence?
 Certainly not.
 Mr Mattiussi loves to blur lines, whether it's the ground between chic and casual or the relationship between designer and consumer.
-His creations are bold yet simple, from his wonderful Bi-Color T-Shirt to his classy Two Button Patch Jacket, both from his most recent, very impressive, spring/summer 2020 collection.
+His creations are bold yet simple.

 Although initially starting life in Switzerland, Armour Lux was snapped up by the French in 1993.
-The brand is all about fair trade, sustainable materials and promoting French values.
-They have a huge range of very well produced garments, from jeans and tees to jackets and jeans, but it’s their stripped French fishing shirts jumpers that they are renowned for, a picture of French heritage if ever there was one!
+The brand is all about fair trade, sustainable materials and promoting the values of France.
+They have a huge range of very well produced garments, from jeans and tees to jackets and jeans, but it’s their striped fishing shirts jumpers that they are renowned for, a picture of French heritage if ever there was one!